 5 Tips for Staying Positive Despite Chronic Illness

-When you live with chronic illness life can be rough, it can be very difficult to remain positive.
-The little things often drag us down, we focus inward, and we forget to notice the small joys in life as the small (and large) negatives seem to pile up and take over.
+When you live with chronic illness, life can be rough and it can be very difficult to remain positive.
+The little things often drag us down, we focus inward, and we forget to notice the small joys in life, while the small (and large) negatives seem to pile up and take over.

 Most of us at some point will reach a breaking point, a turning point if you will, that point where you have to make a decision to either learn how to change your focus and learn to LIVE despite chronic illness, or you let it take over.

 1 .
 Accept Reality – We waste so much energy trying to fight what is real, instead of just learning to accept it.
 This is true for anyone but I believe it is even more so for those of us living with chronic illness.

 Who can blame us for fighting against it and not wanting to accept a life of chronic pain and/or fatigue?
 But the truth is that chronic illness is our reality and the earlier we can learn to accept it and work with it, instead of fighting it the more energy we will have to work with, and the easier and smoother our lives will be.We waste too much energy fighting reality.
 Click To Tweet

 2 .
 Focus on the Good Days – Even within a life of chronic pain and fatigue, the levels vary.
 While one day you may not be able to get out of bed, another day you may be able to clean the house.
 When you find yourself having a bad day, remember that this is not permanent, that they aren’t all bad days.

 There are good days in the mix and we need to remember them.
 It’s so easy when we find ourselves sliding back to think backwards is our new direction and lose all hope, but we must focus on how we’ve been in this place before and we have overcome.
 You will overcome again.
 There will be more good days ahead.There will be good days, too.
 There are always good days if we allow them.
 Click To Tweet